 The Otto G. Richter Library on the Coral Gables campus is the central interdisciplinary library for the University of Miami.
 The Richter Library opened in 1962 with gifts from the estates of Otto G. Richter and Meyer Gold, and from the George A. Brockway Foundation.
 The Richter Library is one of six UM Libraries whose collective mission is to provide UM faculty, students, researchers, and staff with the highest quality access to collections, information services, learning support, and digital expertise in support of the University’s mission to transform lives.

-Richter Library provides the university community with dynamic and technologically-rich services and facilities, including a Creative Studio, Learning Commons, Data Services support, and comprehensive Research and Access support for study in the arts and humanities, social sciences, STEM, and multidisciplinary/interdisciplinary fields.
+Richter Library provides the university community with dynamic and technologically-rich services and facilities, including a Creative Studio, Learning Commons, Data & Visualization Services support, and comprehensive Research and Access support for study in the arts and humanities, social sciences, STEM, and multidisciplinary/interdisciplinary fields.

 Richter Library is also the location of three of the University of Miami Libraries distinctive Collections programs.
 The Cuban Heritage Collection is found on the second floor.
 The Kislak Center, home to Special Collections and University Archives is found on the first floor.